Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Creates a figure with 4 subplots arranged in a 2x2 grid.
-- Generates an array `V` of 20 volumes and calculates reaction yield using `ex4_3react`.
+- Generates an array `V` of 20 volumes and calculates reaction yield using `ReactionYieldCalculatorFunction`.
 - Plots yield versus volume in both linear (`subplot 1`) and log-log (`subplot 3`) scales.
 - Defines a scalar volume `Volume = 2` and an array of reactant masses `Grams`.
 - Calculates the yield and plots it versus reactant mass in linear (`subplot 2`) and log-log (`subplot 4`) scales.